unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-project-summary.md

 I'm no stranger to soldering but I was concerned that the size of the pads would lead me to bodge the job and somehow break things.

 I booted up the router and checked out the web UI.
-There's a firmware upload feature, so I decided a more fun plan would be to backdoor the firmware, upload it, and see how much trouble I could get up to that way, and *then* to solder some connectors onto the tiny pads.
+There's a firmware upload feature, so I decided a more fun plan would be to backdoor the firmware, upload it and see what trouble could be found. *Then* to solder some connectors onto the tiny pads.
 If I broke it at that point, no harm done.

 ## Project goals